Nutria: Louisiana

 Another program executed by LDWF involves creating a market of nutria meat for human consumption, though it is still trying to gain public notice.
 Nutria is a very lean, protein-rich meat, low in fat and cholesterol with the taste, texture, and appearance of rabbit or dark turkey meat.
 Few pathogens are associated with the meat, but proper heating when cooking should kill them.
 The quality of the meat and the minimal harmful microorganisms associated with it make nutria meat an "excellent food product for export markets".

-Several desirable control methods are currently ineffective for various reasons.
-Zinc phosphide is the only rodenticide currently registered to control nutria, but it is expensive, remains toxic for months, detoxifies in high humidity and rain, and requires construction of expensive floating rafts for placement of the chemical.
+Several desirable control methods are ineffective for various reasons.
+Zinc phosphide is the only rodenticide registered to control nutria, but it is expensive, remains toxic for months, detoxifies in high humidity and rain, and requires construction of expensive floating rafts for placement of the chemical.
 It is not yet sure how many nontarget species are susceptible to zinc phosphide, but birds and rabbits have been known to die from ingestion.
 Therefore, this chemical is rarely used, especially not in large-scale projects.
-Other potential chemical pesticides would be required by the US Environmental Protection Agency to undergo vigorous testing before they could be acceptable to use on nutria.
+Other potential chemical pesticides would be required by the US Environmental Protection Agency to undergo vigorous testing before being acceptable to use on nutria.
 The LDWF has estimated costs for new chemicals to be $300,000 for laboratory, chemistry, and field studies, and $500,000 for a mandatory Environmental Impact Statement.
 Contraception is not a common form of control, but is preferred by some wildlife managers.
-It also is expensive to operate - an estimated $6 million annually to drop bait laced with birth-control chemicals.
+It is also expensive to operate– an estimated $6 million annually to drop bait laced with birth-control chemicals.
 Testing of other potential contraceptives would take about five to eight years and $10 million, with no guarantee of FDA approval.
 Also, an intensive environmental assessment would have to be completed to determine whether any non-target organisms were affected by the contraceptive chemicals.
 Neither of these control methods is likely to be used in the near future.

-In Louisiana, a claimed environmentally sound solution is the killing of nutria to make dog food treats.
+In Louisiana, a claimed environmentally sound solution is the killing of nutrias to make dog food treats.